"Informing Is Not Recommending" – Man Tells HR Truth About Friend's Job Application, Gets Blamed For Rejection

 "I don't want my name associated with him, which she agreed to."

-OP's girlfriend's good friend is dating an unemployed man who has been out of work for around a year but is barely applying for jobs.
-They live in the UK, and he will only apply for jobs in the field related to his degree.
+Here’s the mess: OP’s girlfriend’s good friend is dating an unemployed man who’s been out of work for a year, and he only applies for jobs tied to his degree.

 OP's girlfriend's good friend is dating an unemployed man who has been out of work for a year and only applies for jobs related to his degree.